Jackvillian/devops-test-task/README.md

 Role: postgres

 Run container with persistent volume mounted.

 Create a container, create DB and user - django.

 Role: django

-Run container with python3.5
+Run container based on debian:stable

+Determine and install all dependencies.

-Install all dependencies and run all build tasks.
+Deploy sample project and run all build tasks.

 Put settings.py template with decrypted secrets to project root_dir.
 Then, execute app with the uwsgi.

 Source code: https://github.com/kirpit/django-sample-app

+Push final project to your GitHub public repository.